mikeperry-tor/vanguards/README.md

 # What do the logs mean?

 This is an experimental addon with many heuristics that still need tuning.
-Events that represent severe issues are at WARNING level.
+Events that represent severe issues are at WARN level.
 You should react to these events.
 Warns are currently emitted for the following
 conditions: